Product Requirements Document

 - A new team can adopt the methodology by reading the vision, the PRD, and the methodology spec, and installing the content catalog via a runtime package — without further guidance from a HELIX maintainer.

-- The alignment skill runs against a real project’s governing artifacts and produces a plan that a human can review and approve in under 10 minutes.
+alignworkflow mode runs against a real project’s governing artifacts and produces a plan that a human can review and approve in under 10 minutes. - At least three runtimes have working packages; teams can pick the one that fits their environment.

 - HELIX’s own